-Tornado toll in dozens, yet not as high as initially feared

-At least eight people at the factory were killed, among dozens of fatalities across several Kentucky counties.
-The state was the worst-hit by far in an unusual mid-December swarm of twisters across the Midwest and the South that leveled entire communities and left at least 14 people dead in Illinois, Tennessee, Arkansas and Missouri.

-But the factory toll, at least, will be lower than initially feared.
+Tornadoes kill dozens in 5 states; final toll still unclear

-Gov. Andy Beshear said Saturday that only 40 of the 110 people working in the factory at the time were rescued, and that “it’ll be a miracle if anybody else is found alive in it.”
-But on Sunday, the candle company said that while eight were confirmed dead and eight remained missing, more than 90 others had been located.
+Beshear said Saturday that only 40 of the 110 people working in the candle factory at the time were rescued, and that “it’ll be a miracle if anybody else is found alive in it.”
+But on Sunday, the company said that while eight were confirmed dead and eight remained missing, more than 90 others had been located.

 “Many of the employees were gathered in the tornado shelter and after the storm was over they left the plant and went to their homes,” said Bob Ferguson, a spokesman for the company.
 “With the power out and no landline they were hard to reach initially.
 We’re hoping to find more of those eight unaccounted as we try their home residences.”

+“I remember taking my eyes off of him for a second, and then he was gone,” Kirks said.

+Later in the day, she got the terrible news — that Ward had been killed in the storm.

+Four twisters hit Kentucky in all, including one with an extraordinarily long path of about 200 miles (322 kilometers), authorities said.
 Beshear had said Sunday morning that the state’s toll could exceed 100.
-But after state officials heard the company’s update, he said that afternoon it might be as low as 50.
+But after state officials heard the candle company’s update, he said that afternoon it might be as low as 50.

 “We are praying that maybe original estimates of those we have lost were wrong.
 If so, it’s going to be pretty wonderful,” the governor said.